sleepykoalas/Kode/README.md

 Follow the on-screen prompts to create a username and secure password.
 You will receive a recovery code that will only be shown once.
 Type "I'm Done" exactly to proceed.

 Enjoy coding with Kode!
 Keep it simple, keep it secure.

+P.S: I wanted to crash out writing this lol.